FranciscoMoretti/nextjs-devcontainer/Readme.md

 ![Next.js Devcontainer](/banner.png?raw=true "Next.js Devcontainer")

-# A Next.js in a VS Code development container
+# Next.js in a VS Code development container
-A simple and minimalistic template to develop Next.js code in a VS Code development container.
+A simple and minimalistic template to develop your Next.js application in a VS Code development container.

 ## Features
 - Node + Typescript